hellstorm-software/Kult-Rising/readme.md

     - began adding enemy spawn system
     - added spawn nests
     - added spawning logic
+    - fixed an issue that caused some enemies to get stuck on nests when spawning in
 - fixed an issue that caused immersive mode to be locked in non-immersive levels
 - fixed an issue that caused survivor mode to be locked in non-survivor levels